mtlynch/mtlynch.io/content/notes/nix-git-bash-shell/index.md

 ## Eliminating Nix terminal cruft in my development environments

-Still, there were further complications.
+Still, there was one last wrinkle in my custom bash terminal prompt.

 I do all of my development in [per-project Nix shells](/notes/nix-dev-environment/).
 When I ran `nix develop` to load my development environment, I saw that Nix had added an extra prefix to my terminal:

 ```bash
 ~/examplerepo (branchB|MERGING) $ nix develop